Louis Wyrsch

-He was a mercenary for the Netherlands early in his life, partaking in the Napoleonic Wars and Dutch colonial wars.
-He later became an influential figure in Swiss politics.
+In 1832, he returned to Switzerland, and took high-ranking offices in the Canton of Nidwalden, where he was originally from.
+In 1849, he was a member of the Constitutional Council of Switzerland, and was among those who constructed the Swiss Federal Constitution.

-Early life
+Early life and education

-Franz Alois Wyrsch from Buochs Nidwalden was born on 2 March 1793, in Bellinzona.
-He was the son of Franz Alois, bailiff of the Riviera, commissioner in Bellinzona and captain in the service of Spain, and Marie Konstantia von Flüe.
-He was the grandson of Benedikt Niklaus von Flüe and the Nephew of Michael von Flüe.
+Franz Alois Wyrsch was born on 2 March 1793 in Bellinzona, as the son of Franz Alois Wyrsch Sr., bailiff of the Riviera, commissioner in Bellinzona and captain in the service of Spain, and Marie Konstantia Wyrsch (née von Flüe).
+The Wyrsch family was originally from Buochs in Nidwalden on Lake Lucerne.
+He was a grandson of Benedikt Niklaus von Flüe and the Nephew of Michael von Flüe.

 He was educated at the Royal Seminary of San Pablo in Valencia and his father's regiment in Spain.
 After his father's death in 1807, he returned to Nidwalden and finished his education at the Rheinau conventual school in 1812.
 Wyrsch then went to do an apprenticeship in Belfort.

-In 1824 Wyrsch married Johanna van den Berg (who went by Silla in Malay), a woman of Malaysia of Java.
-She stayed in the Dutch Indies while he returned to Nidwalden, Switzerland in 1832 with two of the eldest children from that relationship.
-Two years later, in 1834 Wyrsch married Theresia Stockmann, the daughter of Felix Josef Stockmann.